Last Friday, a major fire broke out in student accommodation in Bolton. It was tackled by 200 firefighters and took more than nine hours to put out.

 That’s where fire resistant glass and glazing systems are so important.
 Modern steel systems are so technically advanced that they have overcome the limitations inherent in the glass itself.

 The biggest limitation is that glass softens over a range of 500˚c to 1500˚c.
 To put that in perspective, a candle flame burns at between 800˚c and 1200˚c.
-In a flashover fire inside a building, temperatures can reach between 1000˚c and 1400˚c.
+In a flashover blaze inside a building, temperatures can reach between 1000˚c and 1400˚c.

 These temperatures can disrupt the integrity of conventional panes of glass, which can crack and break because of thermal shock and temperature differentials across the exposed face.
 This will compromise the compartmentation of the building’s interior allowing fire to spread from room to room.